BeardedTinker/HiGrow_ESPHome/README.md

 I use glass of water to calibrate maximum soil humidity (minimum is just dry it off).

 And next optiona calibration is battery maximum V.

+## Issues

+I'm still playing with battery % as it's not reading it correctly.
+It always stays at 100%, but I think I've managed to pinpoint on possible issues.